-This idea of imposing priors informed by the long-run predictions of economic theory is reminiscent of the original insight of cointegration and error-correction models (e.g. Engle and Granger, 1987, Watson, 1994).
+This idea of imposing priors informed by the long-run predictions of economic theory is reminiscent of the original insight of cointegration.
 However, our methodology differs from the classic literature on cointegration along two main dimensions.
-First of all, our fully probabilistic approach does not require to take a definite stance on the cointegration relations and the common trends-the set of stationary and nonstationary linear combinations of the variables-, but only on their plausible existence.
-Therefore, it avoids the pre-testing and hard restrictions that typically plague error-correction models.
+First of all, our fully probabilistic approach does not require to take a definite stance on the cointegration relations, but only on their plausible existence, thus avoiding the pre-testing and hard restrictions that typically plague error-correction models.
 More important, the focus of the cointegration literature is on identifying nonstationary linear combinations of the model variables, and dogmatically imposing that they cannot affect the short-run dynamics of the model, while remaining completely agnostic about the impact of the stationary combinations.
 On the contrary, we argue that shrinking the effect of these stationary combinations-albeit more gently-towards zero is at least as important as disciplining the impact of the common trends.

-While we postpone the detailed description of our proposal to the main body of the paper, here we stress that our PLR is conjugate, and can thus be easily implemented using dummy observations and combined with existing popular priors for VARs.
-Moreover, conjugacy allows the closed-form computation of the marginal likelihood, which can be used to select the tightness of our PLR following an empirical Bayes approach, or conduct fully Bayesian inference on it based on a hierarchical interpretation of the model (Giannone et al., 2015).
+While we postpone the detailed description of our proposal to the main body of the paper, here we stress that our PLR is conjugate, and can thus be easily implemented using dummy observations and combined with existing popular priors, such as the Minnesota prior (Litterman, 1979).
+Moreover, conjugacy allows the closed-form computation of the marginal likelihood, which can be used to select the tightness of our PLR or conduct inference on it (Giannone et al., 2015).

-We apply these ideas to the estimation of two popular VARs with standard macroeconomic variables.
-The first is a small-scale model with real GDP, consumption and investment, as in our previous example.
-The second, larger-scale VAR also includes two labor market variables-real labor income and hours worked-and two nominal variables, namely price inflation and the short-term interest rate.
-In both cases, we set up our PLR based on the robust lessons of a wide class of DSGE models.
-As discussed above, they typically predict the existence of a common stochastic trend driving the real variables, and possibly another trend for the nominal variables, while the ratios are likely to be stationary.
+We apply these ideas to the estimation of three VARs with an increasing number of standard macroeconomic variables.
+The first is a small-scale model with real variables such as output, consumption and investment.
+The second, medium-scale VAR also includes two labor market variables, i.e. real wages and hours worked.
+The third, larger-scale VAR also contains some nominal variables, such as inflation and the short-term interest rate.
+In each case, we set up our PLR based on the robust lessons of a wide class of dynamic stochastic general equilibrium (DSGE) models.
+Roughly speaking, these theories typically predict the existence of a common stochastic trend for the real variables, and possibly another trend for the nominal variables, while the ratios are likely to be stationary.
 We show that a PLR set up in accordance with these theoretical predictions is successful in reducing the explanatory power of the deterministic component implied by flat-prior VARs.
 To the extent that such explanatory power is spurious, this is a desirable feature of the model.
-In fact, a VAR with the PLR improves over more traditional Bayesian Vector Autoregressions (BVARs) in terms of out-of-sample forecasting performance, especially at long horizons.
+In fact, a VAR with the PLR improves over more traditional BVARs in terms of out-of-sample forecasting performance, especially at long horizons.